-Chalet Comellas (b.
-1971, Tampa, FL) lives and works in Nashville, Tennessee.
-Comellas' studio practice reflects her personal connection to the complex histories surrounding the Latin Diaspora, exploring the intersections of art, technology, spiritual practices, and methods of abstraction.
-Comellas employs expanded forms of painting, sculpture, video, and sound to engage viewers visually and sonically.
-Through an experimental time-based framework, her projects both highlight and raise questions about our relationship to the environment and non-human systems.
+Chalet Comellas, born in Tampa, Florida, lives and works in Nashville, Tennessee.
+Her studio practice reflects a personal connection to the complex histories surrounding the Latin Diaspora, and employs expanded forms of painting, sculpture, video, sound, and digital media to engage viewers visually and sonically.
+Through these experimental time-based frameworks, and the use of audio visual archives, she illuminates the interplay between materiality, spirituality, and technology.

-Comellas' work has been presented at numerous museums and institutions, including the Acadiana Center for the Arts, as part of P.S.
-Satellites: A Project of Prospect 4 New Orleans, the Albany Museum of Art, Boca Raton Museum of Art, Brevard Museum of Art, Doral Museum of Art, Tampa Museum of Art, and nationally at several university galleries.
-Select solo exhibitions include Terminal Gallery, C. Emerson Fine Arts, and Arrowmont School of Arts and Craft.
-Selected group exhibitions include the Terrain Biennial 2021, Chicago, IL; Laundromat Art Space, Miami, FL; InLight Richmond, Richmond, VA; LABSpace, Hillsdale, NY; Goodyear Arts, Charlotte, NC; EYEDRUM, Atlanta, GA; and the Miami New Media Festival, which premiered in Florida and traveled to Venezuela, Italy, Aruba, and the Netherlands.
+Her work has been presented at numerous museums, academic institutions, and galleries including the Albany Museum of Art, Boca Raton Museum of Art, Doral Museum of Art, University of Arizona, Colorado College, Florida A&M University, University of Science and Arts of Oklahoma, Laundromat Art Space, Miami, FL; InLight Richmond, Richmond, VA; LABSpace, Hillsdale, NY; EYEDRUM, Atlanta, GA; and Shoebox Projects, Los Angeles, CA. Selected group exhibitions include the Terrain Biennial 2021, Chicago, IL; ART I-10, part of P.S.
+Satellites: A Project of Prospect 4 New Orleans, and the Miami New Media Festival, which premiered in Florida and traveled to Venezuela, Italy, Aruba, and the Netherlands.
 As a collaborating artist, Comellas has been invited to exhibit at Flashpoint Gallery, Washington D.C.; Grace Exhibition Space, Brooklyn, NY; and Fountain Art Fair, Miami, FL.

 Comellas is the recipient of numerous awards and residencies including, top prize in the Digital Media Category at ArtFields 2018.
-She was the Hamblet Visiting Artist-in-Residence at Vanderbilt University in 2020 and as an Assistant Professor, she was awarded Faculty in Residence at the Facility for Arts Research at Florida State University.
-Her work is in several collections including, Soho House Nashville, Nashville, TN; Vanderbilt University Library, Nashville TN; and Colorado College Special Collections Library, Colorado Springs, CO.
+She was a Visiting Artist-in-Residence at Vanderbilt University in 2020, and as an Assistant Professor at Florida State University, she was awarded as Faculty in Residence at the Facility for Arts Research, along with receiving several grants.
+Her art work is in public and private collections including, Soho House Nashville, Nashville, TN; Vanderbilt University Library, Nashville TN; and Colorado College Special Collections Library, Colorado Springs, CO, and the City of Tampa Public Art Collection, Tampa, FL.
 Selected press includes BURNAWAY, Tampa Bay Times, Orlando Sentinel, Style Weekly, Art Spiel, Nashville Scene, and Number Inc. Magazine.